 Student life in Brisbane comes with a variety of student discounts across a range of stores and venues.
 With your student ID, you can get discounts on products and services such as:

-some food and drink venues
+select food and drink venues

 Meanwhile, South Bank is home to the Queensland Art Gallery, Gallery of Modern Art and State Library of Queensland – all of which have free exhibitions.
-You’ll also hear free live music most weekend afternoons in South Bank.
+You’ll also hear free live music on most weekend afternoons in South Bank.

 Enjoy the best of Brisbane’s world-class arts and culture at a discounted rate.
 Photo courtesy of Brisbane Economic Development Agency.

 Health and wellness